 Talking to boys about gender and gender based violence

-World Vision is implementing an anti-child sex trafficking programme in West Bengal.
-As part of its preventive efforts World Vision works with women's groups, children's groups, adolescent girl’s groups as well as men's groups.
-StratComm is in the process of developing a package to support a perspective building and learning process for boys, to enable them to see sex trafficking as a continuum of larger Gender Based Violence (GBV).
+World Vision has been working on an 'anti child sex trafficking programme' in West Bengal.
+As part of its efforts World Vision works with women's groups, children's groups, adolescent girl’s groups as well as men's groups.